KF Albpetrol

-Klubi i Futbollit Albpetrol Patos is an Albanian football club located in the city of Patos in Fier County.
-Their home ground is the Alush Noga Stadium and they currently compete in the Kategoria e Tretë.
+Klubi i Futbollit Albpetrol is an Albanian football club located in the city of Patos in Fier County.
+Their home ground is the Alush Noga Stadium and they currently compete in the Kategoria e Dytë.

 History

 Punëtori Patos

 The club was founded in 1947 under the name Patosi, which was renamed to Puna Patos between 1951 and 1958, which was again renamed to Punëtori Patos in 1958.
 They first played in the National Championship in 1974.
 In 1990, they were finalists in the Albanian National Cup, where they lost to FK Partizani.

 Albpetrol Patos

 In 1992, the club was taken over by petroleum company Albpetrol, who changed the name of the club to Albpetrol Patos.
 The first participation of the club in European football was in the 1993–94 UEFA Cup Winners' Cup where they lost 1–3 on aggregate in the qualifying round against FC Balzers of Liechtenstein.